-We require the most rigorous qualifications of our Anatomy tutors, in addition to a background check.
+We require the most rigorous qualifications from your Anatomy tutors, in addition to a background check.

 Tutors deliver personally tailored lessons from exceptional Anatomy tutors in a one-on-one setting.

-We offer an unparalleled satisfaction guarantee with our Washington DC Anatomy tutors.
+We offer an unparalleled satisfaction guarantee with your Washington DC Anatomy tutors.

 Anatomy Tutoring in Washington DC

 Customized private in-home and online tutoring

-Varsity Tutors offers Anatomy tutoring by highly credentialed tutors in Washington DC.
-We'll help you learn Anatomy through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.
+Experience Anatomy tutoring by highly credentialed tutors in Washington DC.
+Top tutors will help you learn Anatomy through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.

 Selected Washington DC Anatomy Tutors

 The highly-credentialed tutors in Washington DC are uniquely qualified to help you learn Anatomy.
 They have attended institutions including MIT, Stanford, UChicago, Yale, Harvard, UPenn, Notre Dame, Amherst, UC Berkeley, Northwestern, Rice, Columbia, WashU, Emory, Brown, Johns Hopkins, Vanderbilt, UNC, Michigan, UCLA, and additional high-caliber institutions.